-At present the existing 401 bus serves Dalysfort Road in one direction, so passengers either board early and remain on board as the bus completes its loop, or walk to Upper Salthill Road parking in the area meaning buses and other vehicles cannot get through.
+At present the existing 401 bus serves Dalysfort Road in one direction, so passengers either board early and remain on board as the bus completes its loop, or walk to Upper Salthill Road to board a bus heading into the city centre.
+In addition, on match days at Pearse Stadium the Gardaí close Dalysfort Road due to pressure on parking in the area meaning buses and other vehicles cannot get through.